pdclark/menu-social-icons/readme.txt

 == Changelog ==

+= 1.3.3 =
+* Fix: Work around bug in WP E-commerce that causes other plugins to not load properly on product pages.
+Thanks [@elfary](http://wordpress.org/support/topic/menu-with-e-commerce).
+See [bug report to WP E-commerce](http://wordpress.org/support/topic/other-plugins-blocked-from-loading-on-product-pages).

 = 1.3.2 =
 * Fix: Properly enqueue stylesheets
 * Fix: Set FontAwesome 4.0 to off by default